-The photo setup here has a 64MP main camera with f/1.7 aperture and 1/2″ sensor joined by 16MP ultra-wide and 2MP portrait (bokeh) sensor.
+The photo setup here has a 64MP main camera with an f/1.7 aperture and a 1/2″ sensor joined by a 16MP ultra-wide and 2MP portrait (bokeh) sensor.

 The rear camera is capable of video recording at up to 6K UHD resolution at 30 fps or 4K UHD / FHD, both at 30/60fps.
 It can also do slow-motion in FHD at 120fps or 240fps in HD resolution.